Anglican Catholic Church: Personal Ordinariate of the Chair of Saint Peter

 In 2009, Archbishop Mark Haverland published a response to Rome's announcement of the erection of the Personal Ordinariate of the Chair of Saint Peter.
-The response states that it "does not mark in any respect an ecumenical advance" and that as it provides only for "relatively one-sided conversions of former Anglicans with minimal concessions, we fear that the Note and Constitution in fact will harm and retard genuine ecumenical progress" and concludes: We hope eventually for a genuine dialogue concerning the Petrine Office and long for the day when we, with our Orthodox and Oriental Christian friends, may again find in the successor of Saint Peter a patriarch with the primacy of honor and with high authority both as an organ for strengthening the Church’s unity and also as an instrument for the articulation of the Church's teaching.
-We regret that the forthcoming Constitution, while kindly meant, seems set to delay that happy day.Other clergy of the ACC also wrote critically of Anglicanorum Coetibus.
+The response states that it "does not mark in any respect an ecumenical advance" and that as it provides only for "relatively one-sided conversions of former Anglicans with minimal concessions, we fear that the Note and Constitution in fact will harm and retard genuine ecumenical progress" and concludes: We hope eventually for a genuine dialogue concerning the Petrine Office and long for the day when we, with our Orthodox and Oriental Christian friends, may again find in the successor of Saint Peter a patriarch with the primacy of honor and with high authority both as an organ for strengthening the Church's unity and also as an instrument for the articulation of the Church's teaching.
+We regret that the forthcoming Constitution, while kindly meant, seems set to delay that happy day.Archbishop Haverland later characterized the concessions to Anglicans as "trivial" as they were policies that already existed in the Pastoral Provision, without addressing key theological concerns.
+He stated that the offer may attract Anglicans unhappy in their current churches rather than traditional Anglicans, and viewed the lack of interest in the papal offer among ACC members as a sign of their stability and commitment to their faith.

+Other clergy of the ACC also wrote critically of Anglicanorum Coetibus.